namib-project/libcoap-rs/libcoap-sys/README.md

 Additionally, the libcoap C library contains some third-party code, for which different licensing terms apply.

-See https://github.com/obgm/libcoap/blob/develop/LICENSE as well as the licenses of dependency crates for more information and terms.
+See https://github.com/obgm/libcoap/blob/develop/LICENSE as well as the licenses of dependencies for more information and terms.